 Results of analysing test answers and teacher surveys showed statistically-significant connections between several practices associated with teachers’ interpretations of enquiry methods and mathematical achievement (Department of Education and Training 2004).
 Relative success in the test was related to the use in lessons of some, but not all, enquiry methods, and different methods were differently effective, in test outcome terms, for different age groups.
 I only report on year 10 (equivalent to English year 11), since younger students are not the focus of this paper.
 There was a significant association between those who had experienced the use of problem-posing, checking by alternative methods, asking ‘what if..?’ questions, giving explanations, testing conjectures, checking answers for reasonableness, splitting problems into subproblems, looking back over work, encouraging persistence, and higher test achievement.
 By contrast generic problem-solving strategies, making conjectures, being told what to do when stuck, and sharing strategies, were not significantly associated with particular levels of achievement, and use of real contexts was negatively associated.
 The effective pedagogic features have in common that they give the adolescent some authority in mathematical work: looking back and checking their own work in various ways, giving explanations, asking new questions, testing hypotheses, and problem-posing.
 Comparing these aspects to adolescent concern for being in charge, feeling powerful, understanding the world, and being able to argue in ways which make adults listen suggests that the appeal of such methods to general aspects of adolescence makes a difference.
 But we can probe further than these typical findings; for example, ‘making conjectures’ was not associated with higher achievement, but ‘testing conjectures’, which involves modifying ideas in response to feedback, was.
 The effective features all engaged adolescents in exercising power in relation to new mathematical experiences, new forms of mathematical activity, and being asked to use and express these, and to display authority in doing so, rather than rehearsing old forms of activity.
 Some of the non-associated features reduce power and control: constraining students to use particular strategies, not letting them get ‘unstuck’ for themselves.
-Others were about limiting students to their existing ways of thinking: making conjectures without the associated testing which gives feedback, and sharing strategies with peers rather than using them in dialogue with an expert.
-Both of these generate participation, but neither was associated with higher achievement.
+Others were about students voicing their thoughts: making conjectures without the associated testing which gives feedback, and sharing strategies with peers rather than using them in dialogue with an expert.
+Both of these generate participation in the sense of vocally contributing their ideas for others to hear, and hearing others’ ideas, but neither was associated with higher achievement.
+Perhaps this is because merely saying what they already think, and having it accepted by others without critical feedback, may limit students to their existing ways of thinking.